 According to IGN coverage of the Sony State of Play, the God of War remake trilogy will encompass the three core Greek-era titles: God of War (2005), God of War II (2007), and God of War III (2010).
 Original Kratos voice actor TC Carson appeared during the broadcast to confirm the project, suggesting his possible involvement in the new versions.

-- Modern gameplay mechanics expected to address dated elements
+- Modern gameplay mechanics are expected to address dated elements

 - Unified visual presentation across all three games